mdn/content/files/en-us/mdn/writing_guidelines/howto/markdown_in_mdn/index.md

 ## Notes, warnings, and callouts

 Sometimes writers want to call special attention to a piece of content.
-To do this, they will use the [GFM noteblock syntax](https://github.com/orgs/community/discussions/16925), which is a GFM blockquote with a special first line.
+To do this, they will use the [proposed GFM Alerts syntax](https://github.com/orgs/community/discussions/16925), which is a GFM blockquote with a special first line.
 There are three types of these: notes, warnings, and callouts.

 > [!NOTE]
-> MDN Web Docs supported noteblocks with its own syntax before GFM added the noteblock syntax.
-As such, MDN supports only two of the five noteblock types GFM supports, and it supports an additional type that GFM does not.
+> MDN Web Docs supported GFM Alerts with its own syntax before the GFM proposal was formed.
+As such, MDN supports only two of the five alert types GFM supports, and it supports an additional type that GFM does not.
+>
+> Before the syntax had an official name, MDN referred to GFM Alerts as "noteblocks".

 - To add a note, create a GFM blockquote whose first line is `[!NOTE]`.
 - To add a warning, create a GFM blockquote whose first line is `[!WARNING]`.